-4.1.
+462 4.1.
 Administrative Board

-- In line with the Statutes, the association is administered by an administrative - board composed of three people, appointed by the general assembly amongst the - Secretary-General, and members of the Executive Committee, preferably the - Spokespeople and the Treasurer.
+In line with the Statutes, the association is administered by an administrative board composed of three people, appointed by the general assembly amongst the Secretary-General, the co-spokespeople and the treasurer.

-4.2.
+466 4.2.
 Executive Committee

-- The Executive Committee members are responsible for making strategic and - 463 political decisions about the organisation during their mandate and between - 464 General Assemblies.
+The Executive Committee members are responsible for making strategic and political decisions about the organisation during their mandate and between General Assemblies.

-- The Executive Committee is composed of eight people: - who are elected by the General Assembly with a two-year mandate - 467 whose mandate can be renewed two times - in case of by-election, the term only counts as a mandate if it exceeds 9 months - an EC member can not hold two mandates in the same role - 470 An EC candidate must not be older than 32 on the year of election. - 471 A mandate is the period between one Annual GA and the second to next Annual GA. - Within the EC there are two spokespersons, who must not be from the same Member - Organisation, the treasurer and five additional members.
-The gender quota - applies to the spokespersons. - The Executive Committee: - is responsible for the relations with the Member Organisations, - 477 has the right to make statements on behalf of FYEG, in line with the political - 478 platform - oversees the implementation of the activity plan as decided by the General - 480 Assembly - 481 receives and handles applications from organisations that wish to join FYEG and - produces a report for the General Assembly including voting recommendation - can engage FYEG in partnerships with external movements, networks and - 484 organisations - select members of non-elected temporary bodies and provides political support to
+The Executive Committee is composed of eight people:

+- 471 who are elected by the General Assembly with a two-year mandate - 472 whose mandate can be renewed two times - in case of by-election, the term only counts as a mandate if it exceeds 6 months - an EC member can not hold two mandates in the same role - An EC candidate must not be older than 32 on the year of election. - A mandate is the period between one Annual GA and the second to next Annual GA.
-- them (such as the prep-teams, working groups, task forces etc.) - The Executive Committee members represent FYEG to its partners, member - organisations and other stakeholders.

-4.2.1.
-Spokespeople

-- The Spokespersons:

-- 491 Coordinate the Executive Committee

-- Represent FYEG to the public and are a contact point for people from outside the

-- 493 Federation.
+Within the EC there are two spokespersons, who must not be from the same Member Organisation, the treasurer and five additional members.
+The gender quota applies to the spokespersons.

-- 494 Represent FYEG with the Partners and attend European Green Party Committee - 495 meetings - 496 Are responsible for the secretariat - The mandate of the spokespersons is further stated in the internal delegation - order of FYEG, adopted by the Executive Committee on an annual basis.
+- 480 The Executive Committee: - is responsible for the relations with the Member Organisations, - has the right to make statements on behalf of FYEG, in line with the political platform - 484 oversees the implementation of the activity plan as decided by the General 485 Assembly - receives and handles applications from organisations that wish to join FYEG and produces a report for the General Assembly including voting recommendation - can engage FYEG in partnerships with external movements, networks and organisations - 490 select members of non-elected temporary bodies and provides political support to 491 them (such as the prep-teams, working groups, task forces etc.) - The Executive Committee members represent FYEG to its partners, member organisations and other stakeholders. - 494 4.2.1.
+Spokespeople - The Spokespersons: - 496 Coordinate the Executive Committee - 497 Represent FYEG to the public and are a contact point for people from outside the 498 Federation. - Represent FYEG with the Partners and attend European Green Party Committeemeetings - Are responsible for the secretariat - The mandate of the spokespersons is further stated in the internal delegation order of FYEG, adopted by the Executive Committee on an annual basis.

-499 4.2.2.
+504 4.2.2.
 Treasurer

-- The Treasurer is responsible for the yearly budget of FYEG.
-The treasurer works - closely together with the Secretary General and the Office, that ensures the - daily financial management of the organisation.
-The treasurer: - prepares the financial report to the Executive Committee and to the General - 504 Assembly
+The Treasurer is responsible for the yearly budget of FYEG.
+The treasurer works

+- closely together with the Secretary General and the Office, that ensures the daily financial management of the organisation.
+The treasurer: - 508 prepares the financial report to the Executive Committee and to the General 509 Assembly - prepares a budget plan for the General Assembly - has regular meetings with the Office to check the budget

-- prepares a budget plan for the General Assembly - has regular meetings with the Office to check the budget - The mandate of the treasurer is further stated in the internal delegation order - of FYEG, adopted by the Executive Committee on an annual basis
+The mandate of the treasurer is further stated in the internal delegation order of FYEG, adopted by the Executive Committee on an annual basis